ncmreynolds/retroTerm/documentation/readme.md

 ```c++
 bool userIsTyping();
 ```
-This method returns true if the terminal has received a keypress recently.
-It is a useful way to wait until somebody has 'finished typing'.
+This method returns true if the terminal has received a keypress or mouse activity recently.
+It is a useful to help your code to wait until somebody has 'finished typing' or using the mouse before doing something.

 ```c++
 bool keyPressed();